netfoundry/ziti-k8s-agent/README.md

   zitiRoleKey: identity.openziti.io/role-attributes
   podSecurityContextOverride: "false"
   SearchDomainList: "$WHITESPACE_SEPERATED_STRING" #Default cluster.local $POD_NAMESPACE.svc

-# update webhook namespace
-Replace $WEBHOOK_NAMESPACE with the chosen namespace.
 ```

+## update webhook namespace

+Replace $WEBHOOK_NAMESPACE with the new namespace you wish to dedicate to the webhook.
+This will not be the same namespace as the pods that will have sidecars injected, and the webook's dedicated amespace will be deleted if you uninstall the webook like `kubectl delete -f ziti-webhook-spec.yaml --context $CLUSTER`.

 Run the spec